 Explore the buildings in the neighborhood surrounding your school and discover the different components that make up a community.
 What types of buildings do people live in?
 Where do people shop and eat?
 What services do they need?
 Students design and map their own “ideal” communities, act as official surveyors as they take a walking tour of the neighborhood, and create a three-dimensional streetscape model of the local community.

-- gain knowledge of the architectural structures that form their community
+- Students will gain knowledge of the architectural structures that form their community

-- consider the layout and design of urban neighborhoods
+- Students will consider the layout and design of urban neighborhoods

-- using a checklist of building types, survey the buildings in the blocks surrounding their school and discover why particular neighborhoods have more or less of certain types of buildings
+- Using a checklist of building types, students will survey the buildings in the blocks surrounding their school and discover why particular neighborhoods have more or less of certain types of buildings.

-- create building façades which, when grouped together, will form a neighborhood mode.
+- Using knowledge of local structures and architecture, students will create building façades which, when grouped together, will form a neighborhood model

 To inquire about having your school partner with Keeping the Past for the Future, please contact